agregory999/Angular4PCF/README.md

 ## Build

+Upon first download of this repo, run `npm install` to bring in the required packaged and create the `node_modules` directory.

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-To deploy, run cf push.
+To deploy, run `cf push`.
 The reason this works with teh static buildpack is due to the presence of the manifest file with the static buildpack.

 ## Property Changes
 To change a config property, use cf set-env <app> <prop name> <value> and then restage the application.